Get Started with Catalyst Center

 User profile roles and permissions

 Catalyst Center supports role-based access control (RBAC).
-Your permissions are defined by your user role.
-Catalyst Center has three main default user roles —
+Your user role determines your permissions.
+Catalyst Center has these three main default user roles:

 • SUPER-ADMIN-ROLE